brson/brson.github.com/_posts/2016-11-30-starting-with-error-chain.md

 tags: [rust]
 ---

-While I was preparing the [most recent release][r] of [error-chain], it dawned on me that not everyone knows the magic of error-chain.
-Error handling is front-and-center in Rust, and it's important for the health of a project, and the sanity of its maintainers, that error handling is done right.
+While I was preparing the [most recent release][r] of [error-chain], it dawned on me that not everyone knows the magic of error-chain, the little Rust library for simple and correct error handling.
+Error handling is front-and-center in Rust, it's subtly complex, and it's important for the health of a project, and the sanity of its maintainers, that error handling is done right.
 Right from the start.